 Most demitasse cups are very small at 2 to 2 1/2 inches tall.
 Some demitasse cups come with a saucer.
 The saucer usually measures approximately 4 to 4 1/2 inches in diameter

 Demitasse cups are usually made of porcelain, pottery, or ceramic.
 Sometimes, they are made from glass and framed in a metal base with a metal handle.
 Most demitasse cups are classic white, but sometimes you can find brightly colored or patterned demitasse cups.

 Demitasse cups are most often used to serve Turkish coffee, espresso (single shots or "doppio"/double shots) and other highly concentrated coffee drinks (such as Greek coffee).
 They may also be used for hot chocolate and other hot drinks in cafes, restaurants, and homes, though this is less common.

 Demitasse cups most often appear in restaurants after dinner.
 They can be seen in many cafes and coffeehouses throughout the day.

 Some people prefer to use French roast coffee rather than espresso roast or Italian roast coffee when serving espresso in a demitasse cup.
 This gives it a more pronounced French influence.
 Since French roast coffee is a lighter roast than Italian or espresso roast, it will have slightly more caffeine.

 Demitasse cups are available from many retailers, both online and in brick-and-mortar stores.
-Vintage demitasse cups are a common collector's item amongst those who love coffee, as are demitasse cups with cultural flair.
+Vintage demitasse cups are a common collector's item among those who love coffee, as are demitasse cups with cultural flair.

 Some people also like to buy demitasse spoons (or espresso spoons) to place on the saucer.
 They are nice to use when stirring in sugar or milk.

-Demitasse is not the only small cups and saucers you can find.
+Demitasse is not the only small cup and saucer you can find.
 There are three cup styles that are very similar: